Complaints Procedure: What to do if you’re not happy

-We value all our clients, and we aim to resolve any concerns or complaint you may have about our service quickly and to our mutual satisfaction.
-We want to deal with your concerns fairly and therefore need time to provide a considered response.
+We value all our clients and aim to resolve any concerns or complaint you may have about our service quickly and to our mutual satisfaction.
+We want to deal with your concerns fairly and will therefore need time to provide you with a considered response.

-- Acknowledge in writing your complaint or concern within three working days of receiving it
+- Acknowledge in writing your formal complaint or concern within three working days of receiving it.

 - Resolve your concerns or complaint within eight weeks of receipt.

-One of our Partners, Stephen Dalling, investigates all complaints and we keep central records that are regularly reviewed to monitor trends and individual performance.
+Our Risk and Compliance Manager, Sam Coley, investigates all complaints and we keep central records that are reviewed regularly to monitor trends and individual performance.
 We always view complaints from a client perspective keeping the following objectives in mind:

-If you wish to make a complaint, please contact Stephen Dalling, preferably in writing at the address below, keeping a copy of the correspondence for yourself:
+If you wish to make a formal complaint please contact Sam Coley, preferably in writing at the address below, keeping a copy of the correspondence for yourself.

 Anthony Collins Solicitors LLP